 Several parts of the Rural Area are dominated by development at a density higher than one dwelling per 10 acres.
 This is due in large part to the planning history of the Rural Area.
 When the Rural Area boundary was created in 1998, it included some areas that had been developed at higher density (including some areas on public sewer) or were zoned for higher density and were grandfathered.
-To incentivize clustering, the permitted density could be increased from one dwelling per 10 acres to one dwelling per three (3) acres.
+To incentivize clustering, the permitted density could be increased from one dwelling per 10 acres to one dwelling per three acres.
 The open space requirement should be increased to 60 percent.
 Open space should be placed in a permanent conservation, open space, or other appropriate easement.
-Easement terms can include passive recreation, forest, farming and agricultural activities, and similar, as appropriate.
+Easement terms can include passive recreation, forest, farming and agricultural activities, and similar use, as appropriate.

 Not every property in these areas would be suitable for public sewer.
-Extensions of public sewer in the Rural Area is permitted only through a Conservation Residential (CR) rezoning and in areas designated as Conservation Residential on the Long-Range Land Use Plan.
+Extensions of public sewer in the Rural Area should be permitted only through a Conservation Residential (CR) rezoning and in areas designated as Conservation Residential on the Long-Range Land Use Plan.

 Transfer of Development Rights Receiving Area, Rural Area Designation (TDR-R).
-The purpose of the TDR-R receiving area is to designate areas appropriate for low density, clustered residential with increased open space permanently preserved.
+The purpose of the TDR-R receiving area is to designate areas appropriate for low-density, clustered residential development with increased permanently preserved open space.
 Extension of public sewer in the TDR-R areas are permitted through an approved transfer of development rights process.
-Properties within these areas shall meet development standards consistent with the CR-1, Conservation Residential, zoning district.
+Properties within these TDR-R areas should meet development standards consistent with the CR, Conservation Residential, zoning districts.